 Find out more about how to enrol or follow these steps:

 - Check the open enrolment dates and the academic calendar for key dates

-- Refer to your Study Plan to plan your courses for the study period
+- Refer to the study plans (recommended TPP courses) for USC programs to plan your courses for the study period

 - Find your courses and decide on your classes in the class timetable